Shaheen3107/Student-Grade-System/README.md

     python student_grade_system.py
 4. Use the menu to interact with the system

-📂 Project Type
+📂 **Project Type**

 Python Mini Project | Beginner to Intermediate

-💡 Learning Outcomes
+💡 **Learning Outcomes**

-Practical use of Python data structures
+1.Practical use of Python data structures
-Building a CRUD-based application
+2.Building a CRUD-based application
-Writing modular and readable code
+3.Writing modular and readable code
-Handling user input and validations
+4.Handling user input and validations